azproduction/lmd/README.md

  - Property/Flag: `depends`

 Modules may have dependencies that you can put in a separate file.
 This file has the same format as any lmd.json file.
-Each file is an independent configuration file.
-You can specify a list of required features and modules.
+In that file can specify a list of required features and modules.
-Each file can have only one config file with dependencies.
+Each module can have only one config file with dependencies.
 All dependant configs may also have depends.

 In other words, each configuration defines a subtree of the file system and the features that it needs to work.
 The main config file assembles all subtrees and list of features into one big tree and features list.